A Tool Bottleneck Framework for Clinically-Informed and Interpretable Medical Image Understanding: Experiments

 \subsection{Baselines}

 We compare against two classes of baselines.
 The first class consists of state-of-the-art, zero-shot VLMs with and without tool-use.
 For all tool-use frameworks, we implement them such that they use our toolbox $\mathcal{T}$. \textit{MedGemma}~\cite{sellergren2025medgemma} is a closed-source, medical-VLM; it does not expose a way to integrate custom tools.
-As such, we include tool outputs as additional prompts to the model, and denote this baseline as \textit{MedGemma w/ Tool Prompts}. {\textit{VisProg}~\cite{gupta2023visual} is a neuro-symbolic method for image understanding that uses a pretrained VLM to write executable code consisting of tool calls for reasoning over visual inputs. \textit{LLaVA-Med}~\cite{li2023llavamed} is an open-source, medical-VLM.
+As such, we include tool outputs as additional prompts to the model, and denote this baseline as \textit{MedGemma w/ Tool Prompts}.
+We additionally evaluate Gemma 3 \cite{team2025gemma} zero-shot and with tool outputs as additional prompts (denoted as \textit{Gemma w/ Tool Prompts}).
+These additional prompts serve as pixel-level clinical priors to control for differences in pixel-level supervision and inductive biases that may not be accounted for in other baselines. {\textit{VisProg}~\cite{gupta2023visual} is a neuro-symbolic method for image understanding that uses a pretrained VLM to write executable code consisting of tool calls for reasoning over visual inputs. \textit{LLaVA-Med}~\cite{li2023llavamed} is an open-source, medical-VLM.
 We first evaluate it in a zero-shot setting.

 The second class consists of models trained or fine-tuned on our data. \textit{EfficientNet}~\cite{tan2019efficientnet} serves as a standard black-box CNN baseline trained directly on resized raw images without any tool inputs. \textit{Y-Net}~\cite{mehta2018net} is an extension of U-Net~\cite{ronneberger2015unetconvolutionalnetworksbiomedical} originally proposed for joint segmentation and classification, where a pixel-level loss is applied at the final layer of the U-Net and an image-level loss is applied at the middle bottleneck layer of the U-Net.
 We train Y-Net to match the amount and types of data as our proposed model; specifically, pixel-level tool outputs are optimized at the final layer, while an image-level classification loss is minimized at the middle layer.
 Finally, we include a finetuned \textit{LLaVA-Med (FT)} baseline, where the pretrained LlaVA-Med backbone is finetuned on data.
 More details are provided in Appendix~\ref{app:baseline_details}.